sftpplus/sftpplus-docs/src/doc_source/configuration/analytics.rst

 ------------

-The `analytics` resource is defined for monitoring and recording the activity of SFTPPlus.
+The `analytics` resource is defined for monitoring and recording the activity and state of SFTPPlus.

 For example, it collects last user login information that can be later retrieved and displayed as a report inside the Web Manager.
 The logins span across all services configured on the server (FTP, SFTP, Web Manager, etc.).

 At the configured interval, a dedicated event containing the usage counters is generated.

 Exceptional events are emitted when the usage for a resource hits a certain value / limit.